sn4k3/UVtools/Documentation/osla.md

-# Open source and universal binnary file format for mSLA/DLP (.odlp)
+# Open source and universal binnary file format for mSLA/DLP (.osla)

-This file format aims for simplicity and universal file format for low-end printers that can't take a ZIP + PNG slices approach due the incapacity of CPU to process such data schemes.
+This file format aims for simplicity, versatility, cleanest as possible and universal format for low-end printers that can't handle a ZIP + PNG slices approach due the incapacity of CPU to process such data schemes.

+## File extensions

+This file format share and reserve the following file extensions:
+- .osla (Open SLA)
+- .odlp (Open DLP)
+- .omsla (Open mSLA)

 ## Implementation requesites